Mahad2872004/Mini-Results-Flow-TypeScript/README.md

 🔹 Step 1 – Setting Up Project

-1:Created a React app using Vite for a fast and lightweight development environment.
+1: Created a React app using Vite for a fast and lightweight development environment.

-2:Installed Tailwind CSS for styling.
+2: Installed Tailwind CSS for styling.

 🔹 Step 2 – Building Components

-1:FormStep → built the initial form to collect user input.
+1: FormStep → built the initial form to collect user input.

-2:ResultCard → made it a reusable component so all 6 cards share the same structure but display different content via props.
+2: ResultCard → made it a reusable component so all 6 cards share the same structure but display different content via props.

-3:SalesCard → created as the final screen to wrap up the flow.
+3: SalesCard → created as the final screen to wrap up the flow.

 🔹 Step 3 – Managing Data

-1:Created a cardData.js file where all card-related data is stored.
+1: Created a cardData.js file where all card-related data is stored.

-2:Used props to pass data from cardData.js into the ResultCard.
+2: Used props to pass data from cardData.js into the ResultCard.

-3:This way, I avoided repeating code and made the app more scalable.
+3: This way, I avoided repeating code and made the app more scalable.

 🔹 Step 4 – Navigation Logic

-1:Controlled steps using state (useState) inside App.jsx.
+1: Controlled steps using state (useState) inside App.jsx.

-2:Added Next and Back buttons for smooth navigation.
+2: Added Next and Back buttons for smooth navigation.

-3:Set up conditions so step 0 shows the form, steps 1–6 show result cards, and step 7 shows the sales card.
+3: Set up conditions so step 0 shows the form, steps 1–6 show result cards, and step 7 shows the sales card.

 🔹 Step 5 – Final Touches

-1:Structured the code into clear folders (components, data).
+1: Structured the code into clear folders (components, data).

-2:Ensured UI consistency with Tailwind classes.
+2: Ensured UI consistency with Tailwind classes.

-3:Deployed the app online for public access.
+3: Deployed the app online for public access.

 Installation & Setup